 The only difference between both methods of making fried rice is the way of cooking.
 Benihana restaurants make their rice on a teppanyaki grill right before your eyes.
 While Hibachi cook the rice in a small charcoal stove.

-How to Make Benihana Chicken Fried Rice
+How to Make Benihana Garlic Fried Rice Recipe

 For the fried rice: